suenchunhui/fabric-tutorial-vagrant/README.md

 ==> default: ++ cd /cloud9
 ==> default: ++ su ubuntu -c 'nodejs server.js -l 0.0.0.0 -w /home/ubuntu --auth root:secret'
 ```
-and the terminal command exits, you can open the browser based IDE at [localhost:8181](http://localhost:8181)
+- and the terminal command exits, you can open the browser based IDE at [localhost:8181](http://localhost:8181)

+#Using fabric samples
+The repo containing [hyperledger fabric samples](https://github.com/hyperledger/fabric-samples) are already downloaded inside the provisioned VM.
+You can use the browser IDE to run the sample scripts directly in the cloud9 IDE.